verdaux/BookNotes/Phrases/Cool phrases 14.md

 - [ ] A strong desire to go out for dinner
 - [ ] Forging an identity
 - [ ] Obnoxious opinion haver
+- [ ] I adore the texture of your mind